unl-pal/argv-transformer/README.md

 This file can be edited manually to suit the users needs by changing the values of the file.

 The available options to set are as follows:
-- `csv` - relative file path to file with OSS github URLs
+- `csv` - relative file path to file with OSS GitHub URLs
 - `projectCount` - how many projects to grab that meet the requirements
 - `maxLoc` - upper limit to number of lines of code
 - `minLoc` - lower limit to number of lines of code